eyalh15/terns-project/README.md

 ### Training final classifier model to determine species
 We create a range of features that represent the track of the tagged tern.
 These features include integrated outputs from the YOLOv8 model, movement rate and detection rate, location probability and box dimensions in centimers.

-1. Run steps 1 to 3 from 'Running the Algorithm' section on the scans where the tagged images were captured.
+1. Run steps 1 to 3 from 'Running the Algorithm on specific date' section on the videos of scans where the tagged images were captured.
 These steps create tern tracks.
+2. Navigate to TrainingModel directory.
 2. Specify setting parameters in train_classifier.ini.
 3. Open train_classifier.ipynb Notebook.
 4. Run all cells.

-This process associate tracks to the tagged terns and after that create all features that represents tracks.
-The notebook train and evaluate performance on multiple classifier models and saves the best-performing model.
+This process associates tracks to the tagged terns and after that creates all features that represents tracks.
+The notebook trains and evaluates performance on multiple classifier models and saves the best-performing model.

-## Running the Algorithm
+## Running the algorithm on specific date
 To run the algorithm, follow these steps to execute each notebook in the correct order.

 ### 1. run_video_converter.ipynb Notebook: Video-to-Image Conversion and Position Categorization